jdreaver/rust-os/README.md

     - Spawn a bunch of processes and hope we don't crash?
     - maybe some expected failures to ensure we call panic handler?
 - Memory management
+  - Consider locking global physical page allocator inside page table functions so we don't need to pass in `&mut PhysicalMemoryAllocator`, and then most of `mapping.rs` can go away.
+    - Then again, the explicitness is nice.
+Maybe make helpers to take both a page table lock and an allocator lock?
   - `Page` type improvements
     - Make typed page sizes like the x86_64 crate does
   - Add support for huge pages in `map_to`
   - Abandon the default limine memory mapping and make our own
     - Make sure to copy the pages relating to how the kernel is loaded though.
 Limine did all the hard work parsing the ELF file and set page permissions properly (or so I hope) for e.g. text, data, etc
   - Map all physical memory starting at `0xffff_8000_0000_0000`.
 Limine just does 4 GiB, but make sure to do it all.
-  - Free all levels of page tables that are no longer in use, like when all entries are no longer in use.
+  - Free all levels of page tables that are no longer in use (including the top level!) like when all entries are no longer in use.
 This must be done recursively up the tree.
 This might be easier with a more general struct per page with reference counts, like Linux's `struct page`.
     - A less general and simpler problem is freeing an entire page table, like when a process exits.
 When we do this though we have to ensure we don't free the kernel pages, just the user process pages!
   - Make our own `PhysAddr` and don't allow it to be converted to a pointer via `as_ptr()` (the x86_64 one doesn't have this btw)
   - Consider removing `as_u64` for all address types, because it makes mistakes too easy.